Huawei denies getting illegal Chinese subsidies

-HONG KONG (Reuters) - Huawei Technologies Co Ltd denied on Tuesday that it benefited from illegal Chinese government subsidies after a media report said the European Union planned to take action against Chinese telecom equipment makers in an anti-dumping case.
+HONG KONG, May 29 (Reuters) - Huawei Technologies Co Ltd denied on Tuesday that it benefited from illegal Chinese government subsidies after a media report said the European Union planned to take action against Chinese telecom equipment makers in an anti-dumping case.

 “Huawei has not received any communication from the European Commission regarding an investigation, but we are aware of media reports on this matter,” Huawei, the world’s No.2 telecom equipment vendor after Sweden’s Ericsson, said in an emailed statement.